 Kuranda Village in the RainforestOur Vibrant Indigenous Culture

-“Dja-bu-guy” is the name of the tribe of Aboriginal people who live in the Kuranda region.
-The present Kuranda Village was “Ngunbay”, or place of platypus.
-An important camping area with good fishing and hunting for locals.
-This all changed with the opening up of the hinterland for gold and tin mining.
-The access was along tracks of the “Bama” (rainforest) people, and through their country.
-“Gadja” (ghost spirit), or white man, had an immediate impact on the Djabugay people.
+“Dja-bu-guy” is the name of the tribe of Aboriginal people whose tribal lands are in Kuranda on the north side of the Barron River.
+“Bul-u-wai” is the name of the tribe of Aboriginal people whose traditional lands are in Kuranda on the south side of the Barron River.
+The present Kuranda Village is “Ngunbay”, or Place of Platypus.
+Along the Barron River are important camping areas with good fishing and hunting for Aboriginal people.
+This all changed with the opening up of the hinterland for timber getters, and gold and tin mining.
+The access routes used by early explorers and pioneers were along the traditional tracks of the “Bama” (rainforest) people.
+“Gadja” (ghost spirit), or white man, had an immediate impact on the Bama tribes of the Kuranda region.

 The Past - When Two Cultures Meet

-An infamous massacre, known as the Speewah massacre, occurred in the mid-1890s.
+An infamous massacre, known as the Speewah massacre on Buluwai country, occurred in the mid-1890s.
 Early settler, John Atherton, sent native troopers to revenge the death of a bullock.
 Other unconfirmed reports of similar atrocities occurred locally.

 The Present - A Vibrant Thriving Culture